coollabsio/coolify/CONTRIBUTING.md

 - Push to your fork repo
 - Create a pull request: https://github.com/coollabsio/compare
 - Write a proper description
-- Open the pull request to review
+- Open the pull request to review against `next` branch

 ---